-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$ million, or \$ million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$\ \text{million}, \text{ or \$\$\$}\$ million, or \$\ \text{ million} if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$\text{ per share}, \text{ which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A 1.0 million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses (decrease) our net proceeds from this offering by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A 1.0 million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 This information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 We do not expect that a change in the initial price to the public or the number of shares by these amounts would have a material effect on uses of the proceeds from this offering, although a decrease in the initial offering price without a corresponding increase in the number of shares offered may accelerate the time at which we will need to seek additional capital.

-We currently expect to use our net proceeds from this offering, together with our existing cash, as follows:
+We currently expect to use our net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$ to further develop our PGN-EDO51 program; - approximately \$ to further develop our PGN-EDODM1 program; - approximately \$ to further develop our PGN-EDO53 program; - approximately \$ to further develop our pipeline and platform; and - the remaining proceeds for working capital and other general corporate purposes.
+- approximately \$ to further develop our PGN-EDO51 program, including to ; approximately \$ to further develop our PGN-EDODM1 program, including to ; approximately \$ to further develop our PGN-EDO53 program, including to ; approximately \$ to further develop our PGN-EDO45 and PGN-EDO44 programs, including to approximately \$ to further develop our pipeline and platform, including to ; and - the remaining proceeds for working capital and other general corporate purposes.